ology/techn.ology.net/blog/2022/01/09/an-image-collage-of-cpan-authors/index.markdown

 Now we get to the actual functionality of the program:

     die "Path '$path' does not exist"
         unless -d $path;

     get_file($cpan . $file, $file, "Saved $file");

     my $pca = Parse::CPAN::Authors->new($file);

-    # Get each author metacpan url
     for my $author ($pca->authors) {
         $authors{ $author->pauseid } = $base . $author->pauseid;
     }